e271828e/Flight.jl/docs/notes/design/framework_spec.md

 sharpened by the fact that [§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)'s per-residual physical tolerances are a convergence test no external package spells natively — which is precisely why the *service*, not the backend, applies it.
-The backend contract is documented and value-passed: given an evaluation function (packed residual vector, optionally with Jacobian), packed guess and bounds, return solution, status and counts.
+The backend contract is documented and value-passed: given an evaluation function (residual vector packed in `tolerances`' field order, optionally with Jacobian), guess and bounds packed in `guess`'s field order ([§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals): the declared side is canonical on both ends, and the service has canonicalized before packing), return solution, status and counts.
+The backend sees vectors and never names, so the solution it returns unpacks by the same order it was given.

 **The convergence verdict is the service's, uniformly.** `converged` means `all(abs.(rᵢ) .≤ tolᵢ)` — [§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)'s per-residual box test in its own